-The noise cancelling space is usually reserved for big-named audio companies with years of experience.
-While Phiaton might not be the first name you think of when it comes to the best noise cancelling headphones, the Phiaton 900 Legacy makes a strong case for the company.
-This headset has effective noise cancelling, a comfortable build, and some convenient features bundled in.
+The noise canceling space is usually reserved for big-named audio companies with years of experience.
+While Phiaton might not be the first name you think of when it comes to the best noise canceling headphones, the Phiaton 900 Legacy makes a strong case for the company.
+This headset has effective noise canceling, a comfortable build, and some convenient features bundled in.
 Still, does it pack enough value to justify its $250 USD price tag?
 Let’s find out.

 Editor’s note: this Phiaton 900 Legacy review was updated on April 8, 2022, to include a disclosure box about old testing data and add in-line FAQs.
 We also expanded the list of buying options.

 - Commuters will appreciate the rotating ear cups, folding hinges, and hardshell carrying case—all of which make these a good option for the train ride to work.

 - People who like bass need to feel the low-end response from these headphones.

 - Frequent flyers should consider this headset because the noise canceling on is solid.
 Pair the effective ANC with great passive isolation, comfortable memory foam ear pads, and long battery life, and these are perfect for your next cross-country flight.

 What’s it like to use the Phiaton 900 Legacy?

 The Phiaton 900 Legacy provides a seamless user experience.
 This active noise canceling (ANC) headset might not look like anything out of the ordinary, but it has plenty of tech packed inside which makes them a breeze to use, even before my morning coffee.
 The Phiaton 900 Legacy headphones are made of lightweight plastic making the total weight of the headphones only 256 grams, so you should be able to wear them for long periods of time.